Advice, Tips and Tricks for Disneyland Tickets

 There are things you should know about Disneyland (California) tickets before you buy.
 You may save yourself some time, money and/or aggravation by reading the tips below.

-Special note: Disneyland (California) theme parks will reopen on April 30, 2021 to California residents only (until further notice).
-There will be capacity limits, new health & safety procedures and a theme park reservation will be required for the first park you visit.
+Special note: Disneyland (California) theme parks are open.
+There are capacity limits, new health & safety procedures and a theme park reservation is required for the first park you visit.
 Before buying tickets, you’ll want to check the park reservation calendar to make sure you can get into the parks you want to visit, then buy your tickets and link them to your Disney account, then go back to the park reservation calendar to lock in your park reservations.
 If your plans change, you can change your park reservations later, assuming there’s availability at the park you want to switch to.
-Park hopping will be available from 1:00 pm until park closing; read more about how Park Hopper will work.
-California state guidelines require that anyone purchasing a ticket provide a name and contact information on behalf of their entire party for contact tracing purposes.
-Party size is limited to a maximum of 3 households; all members must be California residents.
+Park hopping is available from 1:00 pm until park closing; read more about how Park Hopper currently works.
+Disney’s Grand Californian Hotel & Spa and Paradise Pier are open, but some experiences may be modified or unavailable.
+Disneyland Hotel is scheduled to reopen on July 2, 2021.

 - Very Important Tip!